Michael Walter (American football)

-Michael David Walter (born November 30, 1960) is a former professional American football linebacker in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
-He played college football at the University of Oregon.
+Michael David Walter (born November 30, 1960) is an American former professional football player who was a linebacker in the National Football League (NFL) for the San Francisco 49ers and Dallas Cowboys.
+He played college football for the Oregon Ducks.

-Early years
+Early life

 Walter attended Sheldon High School, where he focused on basketball, playing just one year of football.
 He was also a member of the track team.
 He was named the most valuable player in the state's football All-star game.

 Walter attended the University of Oregon where he was used as a linebacker, before being moved to defensive end as a sophomore.

 As a senior, he became the first-team captain in head coach Rich Brooks' first six years at Oregon.
 He registered 13 sacks (led the team) and 18 tackles for loss (led the team).
 He also played in the East–West Shrine Game and the Japan Bowl.

 Professional career

 Dallas Cowboys

-Walter was selected by the Dallas Cowboys in the second round (50th overall) of the 1983 NFL Draft, with the intention of converting him into an outside linebacker.
+Walter was selected by the Dallas Cowboys in the second round (50th overall) of the 1983 NFL draft, with the intention of converting him into an outside linebacker.
 In his new position he struggled covering the pass, so he wasn't used often.
-On August 27, 1984, he was waived at the end of training camp, after the Cowboys drafted four linebackers in the 1984 NFL Draft.
+On August 27, 1984, he was waived at the end of training camp, after the Cowboys drafted four linebackers in the 1984 NFL draft.